-• H 2.1.
-Promote collaboration within and between governmental, private and non-profit sectors to ensure the provision of an adequate supply of affordable housing.
+H 2.1.
+Support collaboration between governmental and private sectors to ensure the provision of an adequate supply of affordable housing.
 Many individuals tend to assume or prefer that the private sector will meet housing needs.
 In reality, the private sector can only meet a portion of market demands.
 Existing household income, public opposition and regulatory, market and information barriers often prevent the private sector from addressing many segments of the housing market.
 Cooperation and coordination is needed from all sectors to help identify and meet housing needs.